-Asheville is within easy day-trip distance to one of the few areas in the United States that will have the rare opportunity to see a total solar eclipse this August.
-The 2017 eclipse marks the first time in nearly 40 years (not since 1979) that a total solar eclipse will be seen in the continental United States.
+Asheville, North Carolina, is just a short drive away from this summer's most stunning natural phenomenon.
+Western N.C. is one of the few areas in the United States that will see a total solar eclipse this August.
+The 2017 event marks the first time since 1979 that a total solar eclipse will be visible in the continental U.S.

-For areas within the narrow path of “totality” (100% eclipse), the air will cool as complete darkness falls in the middle of the day for up to 2 minutes and 40 seconds.
+For areas within this narrow path, the air will cool as complete darkness falls in the middle of the day for up to 2 minutes and 40 seconds.
 The moon will block the sun, revealing the sun’s rarely seen shimmering corona or “crown.”

 Asheville will experience a 99% eclipse at approximately 2:37 p.m.
 EDT on August 21, 2017.
-The path of the totality passes through nearby Jackson, Swain, and Graham counties (about 50-70 miles from Asheville) at approximately 2:35 p.m.
+The path of the totality passes through nearby Jackson, Swain, and Graham counties (about 50-70 miles from Asheville).
+In these areas, the eclipse will reach totality at approximately 2:35 p.m.
 EDT.

-While in town, you’ll be in the midst of one of the nation’s top cultural, culinary, and music scenes.
-Stroll the streets of the booming downtown, cool off with a drink at one of the nearly 30 breweries, or explore Biltmore, America’s largest home.
+While in town, you’ll be amidst one of the nation’s top cultural, culinary, and music scenes.
+Stroll the streets of the booming downtown, cool off with a drink at one of nearly 30 breweries, or explore Biltmore, America’s largest home.

 Photo credits: Total solar eclipse sequence by Rick Fienberg / TravelQuest International / Wilderness Travel; map of the path of totality of the August 21, 2017, solar eclipse in North Carolina by Michael Zeiler / GreatAmericanEclipse.com; eclips glasses by Paul Deans / TravelQuest International.